Epiphyllum Anguliger Care: Complete Guide

 Common mistakes to avoid

-- Leave water to stagnate in the saucer
+- Let water stagnate in the saucer

 - Use a compact, non-draining potting soil

-- Place it in a cold room (< 10°C in winter)
+- Place it in a cool room (< 10 °C in winter)

 FAQ

-Why isn't my zigzag cactus flowering?
+Why is my zigzag cactus not flowering?

-Is this an easy plant for beginners?
+Is it an easy plant for beginners?

 Should it be pruned?